Oxygenation and brain performance: a critical relationship

 Dr. Boyd’s current research focuses on the neurological impacts of kidney disease and kidney dialysis.
 By using the Kinarm Labs and monitoring blood oxygenation levels, Dr. Boyd and his team of researchers are trying to uncover which form of dialysis – hemodialysis or home dialysis – is less damaging to the patient’s cognitive function.
 They are also working with Dr. Sam Silver, a nephrologist at KHSC, to study how brain function is affected by acute kidney injury.
 The Kinarm labs and Kinarm Standard Test suite provides Dr. Boyd’s research with the objective and quantified brain function data needed to test hypotheses and improve patient care.

-- Low brain tissue oxygenation (BtO2) during the first 24 hours of critical illness leads to an increased risk of developing delirium (CONFOCAL Research Group, 2017)
+- Low brain tissue oxygenation (BtO2) during the first 24 hours of critical illness leads to an increased risk of developing delirium (CONFOCAL Research Group, 2017; protocol for larger study in progress)

 - Following CABG surgery, patients’ Reverse Visually Guided Reaching Task scores declined in a way that significantly correlated with mean and minimum intraoperative cerebral oxygenation values (Semrau et al, 2018) Further studies are underway.